Encyclopedia

 Conchoraptor

-“`html Conchoraptor: Profile of the Crestless Shell-Crusher Conchoraptor Conchoraptor (KONK-oh-rap-tor; “Conch Plunderer” or “Shell Thief”) is a genus of oviraptorosaurid theropod dinosaur that lived during the Late Cretaceous period, about 70 million years ago.
+Conchoraptor: Profile of the Crestless Shell-Crusher Conchoraptor Conchoraptor (KONK-oh-rap-tor; “Conch Plunderer” or “Shell Thief”) is a genus of oviraptorosaurid theropod dinosaur that lived during the Late Cretaceous period, about 70 million years ago.
 Its fossils were discovered in the Nemegt Formation of Mongolia.
-The name Conchoraptor refers to the idea that its strong beak […]
+The name Conchoraptor refers to the idea that its strong beak might […]

 Conchoraptor Read Post »